adeledouin/LabQuakes_open/README.md

             └── Expid_force_database.db
 ```

 Data paths are specified in `./Utils/path_from_root.py`.
-Raw data is imported from NAS — see `./Remote/Notes_data_analysis.md` for details.
+Raw data is imported from NAS.

 ---